sroze/messenger-enqueue-transport/README.md

 ### Configure the queue(s) and exchange(s)

 In the transport DSN, you can add extra configuration.
-Here is the reference DSN (note that the values are just for the example):
+Here is the common reference DSN (note that the values are just for the example):

 ```
 enqueue://default